 - Emotional Distress: An injury from an accident may cause emotional distress.
 This may manifest through the forms of psychiatric trauma, recurrent nightmares, and insomnia.
 Diagnostic or psychiatric records of post-traumatic stress disorder (PTSD) can help prove a claim for emotional distress.

 - Medical Expenses: A personal injury case generally involves compensation for medical expenses, including both costs of past and future medical care related to the accident.
 Future projected medical expenses may include psychological treatment, nursing, or other long-term care if the incident caused permanent disability.

 - Loss of Consortium: When a person suffers a catastrophic injury in an accident, the effects often affect their uninjured spouse.
-In California, it may be possible for the spouse of the injured party to recover compensation for loss of consortium.
-This type of damage may take into consideration the loss of intimacy, support, companionship, and home services provided by the injured person.
+In California, it may be possible for the injured party's spouse to recover compensation for loss of consortium.
+This type of damage may consider the loss of intimacy, support, companionship, and home services provided by the injured person.
 The inability to conceive children may also be claimed in some cases.
 This depends on the type and severity of the injury suffered.

-- Property Damage: If personal property was damaged due to the accident, the injured person may seek reimbursement of repairs or replacement of those items.
-For instance, an injured pedestrian may be reimbursed for their clothing, watch, or glasses that were damaged in the collision.
+- Property Damage: If personal property was damaged due to the accident, the injured person might seek reimbursement for repairs or replacement of those items.
+For instance, an injured pedestrian may be reimbursed for their clothing, watch, or glasses damaged in the collision.